panndda/SQL-murder-mystery/Story.md

 ```
 ![18](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/18.PNG)

-Lastly, the last condition (f) was also satisfied by only 2 suspects(Miranda Priestly and Red Korb ) as they earn waayyy higher than the average.
+Lastly, the last condition (6) was also satisfied by only 2 suspects(Miranda Priestly and Red Korb ) as they earn waayyy higher than the average.
 So only Miranda Priestly ticked all the boxes.

 # CONCLUSION
 Based on the analysis so far, it can concluded that the murderer is Jeremy Bowers with the id(67318) of 530 Washington Pl, Apt 3A with ssn(871539279).
 Miranda Priestly of  1883 Golden Ave with person_id (99716) hired Jeremy to kill.